CarlosFdez/personalwebsite/portfolio_data/development/blog/0001-creating-supetroupe-dot-com/content.md

 I'd first like to thank [Alain Galvan](https://alain.xyz/) for allowing me to use his own website as an example, and for answering my endless barrage of questions.
 Several of the ideas in my portfolio came from his, and the published [source code](https://github.com/alaingalvan/alain.xyz) of that website was an excellent resource for when I got stuck.

-I'd also like to thank [Alain Meier](https://alainmeier.com/) and Francisco Marcano for many things, including helping me get started with frontend development and answering a lot of my questions.
-If it weren't for them I would only be a backend developer.
+I'd also like to thank [Alain Meier](https://alainmeier.com/) for many things, including helping me get started with frontend development.
+If it weren't for him I would only be a backend developer.

-And finally, I'd like to thank the [reactiflux](https://www.reactiflux.com/) community and many React users out there kind enough to share insights on their own blogs.
+And finally, I'd like to thank Francisco Marcano, the [reactiflux](https://www.reactiflux.com/) community, and the many React users out there kind enough to share insights on their own blogs.
 If it weren't for you it would have been much harder to learn React.